Latest news on what the river is actually doing: Barrier, Tides, River flow, Floods

 Message from the Environment Agency:

-Astronomical tide levels are falling.
-The river flow at Teddington Weir is high for this time of year at 230 cubic metres per second and is rising.
-We anticipate the flows to remain high for the next five days.
+Astronomical tide levels are rising.
+The river flow at Teddington Weir is 62 cubic metres per second and is steady.
+We anticipate the flows to remain steady for the next few days.

 We are closely monitoring the situation.